 We challenge owners to think differently about their dog.

-Becoming your dog’s leader and consciously training him from the start will teach him confidence and improve the bond you have together.
+Becoming your dog’s leader and consciously training them from the start will teach them confidence and improve the bond you have together.

 Zen Dog Training is enlightened.
-Remove the stress and frustration with having a dog by actively take charge of the training and your dog will learn how to live harmoniously with you and your family.
+We remove much of the stress and frustration of dog training, by teaching you to communicate with your dog in the language they understand.
+Using our methods you will learn how to live harmoniously with you and your family.

 Zen Dog Training is balanced.
-We will teach you positive reinforcement, how best to reward and encourage good behaviors, but also, how to interrupt and curb unwanted behaviors.
-Best of all, our methods work without scaring your dog or resorting to harsh punishment!
+We teach positive reinforcement, how best to reward and encourage good behaviors, but also, how to interrupt and curb unwanted behaviors.
+Best of all, our methods work without scaring your dog or resorting to harsh punishment.

 How do you do it?

-We have developed a way to help people better communicate and understand their dogs.
-Not only will you learn how to “Simply and Effectively” get your dog to listen to you, our training solutions are disguised as games your dog will love to play!
+We have developed a systematic-approach to help people better communicate and understand their dogs.
+You will learn how to “Simply and Effectively” get your dog to listen and practice our solutions disguised as fun games you and your dog will love to play!

 I hear a lot about positive reinforcement training.
 Is that what you do?

-We use positive reinforcement, but also teach people how to simply and effectively stop unwanted behaviors using our innovative 3-step system.
+We use positive reinforcement, but also teach people how to simply and effectively stop unwanted behaviors too!

 Our methods are (1) fear-free, (2) scientifically-proven to work, and (3) easy to learn and use.
-We use family-friendly games and powerful solutions to address problem behaviors that anyone can learn.
-Techniques make sense and are easily repeatable by the average owner—even children have fun teaching their dog to be a Zen Dog!
+We use family-friendly games and powerful solutions to address problem behaviors or teach new behaviors.
+Some techniques are counter-intuitive but once learned make sense and are easily repeatable by anyone in the family—even children have fun teaching their dog to be a Zen Dog!